 How to grow Delphiniums

-Delphiniums need slug protection.
-Unfortunately slugs are fond of Delphiniums, especially keen on the new tender shoots in the spring and you need to lay down slug protection.
-There are lots of ways to defeat slugs.
+When growing Delphiniums there are two areas which need particular attention.
+Firstly, Delphiniums need slug protection.
+Unfortunately, slugs are fond of Delphiniums, and are especially keen on the new tender shoots which emerge in the spring.
+It is essential to lay down slug protection.
+There are lots of ways to defeat slugs, slug traps of beer and pellets are among the most popular.
+Ideas on how to protect Delphiniums, and your garden, from slugs, how to beat the slugs.

 Delphiniums need to be planted in full sun and fertile soil, which is moist, but well drained and most importantly, sheltered from strong winds.
-Much gardening advice says to water and feed during the growing season; I find if your soil is reasonable that is not really necessary and all the images above were grown without additional summer feeding, it all depends on the amount of time you have available.
-Delphiniums are hungry feeders, and will definitely benefit from feeding if time allows, but will bloom well without being cossetted.
-Feeding is said to improve the prospects of a second crop later in the year.
+Much gardening advice says to water and feed during the growing season; I find if your soil is reasonable that is not really necessary.
+Delphiniums are hungry feeders, and will definitely benefit from feeding if time allows, but will bloom well without being cossetted Summer feeding may not be essential, but staking is.
+Which means if you don't have time to feed and stake Delphiniums, the more important task is to stake them so the plant, and blooms are well supported.